 Explore sheltered sea lochs, wide sandy bays and idyllic lochs surrounded by mountains with Ewe Canoe in beautiful Wester Ross.
-Friendly, qualified and experienced instructors ensure that your adventure with us is fun, informative ad memorable.
+Friendly, qualified and experienced, Conor ensures your adventure is fun, informative and memorable.

-Everybody has different hopes and needs, so we never mix groups – when you book with Ewe Canoe it will be just your group out on the water.
-Sessions might be tailored for a family new to paddling that want to try it out and have some fun, maybe you want to improve your paddling skills, or maybe you just want to explore the coastline from a different angle
+Everybody has different hopes and needs, so I never mix groups – when you book with Ewe Canoe it will be just your group out on the water.
+Sessions might be tailored for a family new to paddling that want to try it out and have some fun, maybe you want to improve your paddling skills, or maybe you just want to explore the coastline and wildlife from a different angle.

 The day before your paddle we will agree a meeting place by phone, based on what you have told me about your requirements and the forecast conditions.
 While we always try to get out on the water, sometimes the weather prevents this.
 In this event we will try to rearrange.